 Byte # Name Description 0 Packet start (3Ah) Data packet start 1 OpenMATID byte 1 Contains the low byte of the OpenMAT ID of the sensor to be communicated with.
 The default value of this ID is 1.
 The host sends out a GET / SET request to a specific LPMS sensor by using this ID, and the client answers to request also with the same ID.
 This ID can be adjusted by sending a SET command to the sensor firmware.
 2 OpenMAT ID byte 2 High byte of the OpenMAT ID of the sensor.
 3 Command # byte 1 Contains the low byte of the command to be performed by the data transmission.
 4 Command # byte 2 High byte of the command number.
 5 Packet data length byte 1 Contains the low byte of the packet data length to be transmitted in the packet data field.
-6 Packet data length byte 2 High byte of the data length to be transmitted. x Packet data(n bytes) If data length n not equal to zero, $x = 6+1, 6+26+n$.
-Otherwise $x = \text{none}$.
+6 Packet data length byte 2 High byte of the data length to be transmitted.
+X Packet data(n bytes) If data length n not equal to zero, $x = 6+1, 6+26+n$.
+Otherwise $x =$ none.
 This data field contains the packet data to be transferred with the transmission if the data length not equals to zero, otherwise the data field is empty.
 7+ n LRC byte 1 The low byte of LRC check-sum.
 To ensure the integrity of the transmitted data the LRC check-sum is used.
-It is calculated in the following way: LRC = sum(packet byte no. 1 to no. x) The calculated LRC is usually compared with the LRC transmitted from the remote device.
+It is calculated in the following way: LRC = sum(OpenMATID, Command, Package data length in 16bits, and packet data byte no. 1 to no. x in 8bits) The calculated LRC is usually compared with the LRC transmitted from the remote device.
 If the two LRCs are not equal, and error is reported.
 8+n LRC byte 2 High byte of LRC check-sum.
-9+n Termination byte 1 0Dh 10+n Termination byte 2 0Ah data fields of a packet can be encoded in several ways, depending on the type of information to be transmitted.
-In the following we list the most common data types.
-Other command-specific data types are explained in the command reference.
+9+n Termination byte 1 0Dh 10+n Termination byte 2 0Ah